stoplightio/docs/articles/prism/validation.md

 # Validating Mock Servers

-Validating an existing service is powerful, but what happens if you are still implementing your api and all you have is a mock server.
+Validating an existing service is powerful, but what happens if you are still implementing your API and all you have is a mock server.
 How do you keep the examples valid?

 _Note: If you don't have an existing mock server, check out [this](https://next.stoplight.io/stoplight/stoplight-next-docs/blob/master/prism.mock.server.md) article first and then continue reading._